memuG/gameshop/README.md

 This is a basic CRUD api for managing the games inventory and shopping carts.

 ## How to run it?
+You need Java11 and maven to run this project alone.
-To run only the gameshop service without any docker-compose functionallities, please run (note that only Swagger, Actuator and Prometheus endpoints will be available then):
+To run only the gameshop service by building the project and any analytics functionallities, using Java11 only, please run:
+(note that only Swagger, Actuator and Prometheus endpoints will be available then):
+> ./mvnw clean install
-> java -jar compose-config/gameshop-0.0.1-SNAPSHOT.jar --spring.profiles.active=prd
+> java -jar target/gameshop-0.0.1-SNAPSHOT.jar --spring.profiles.active=prd

 This software uses docker-compose being able to deal with version 3.3 of the compose file.
 To start the gameshop service alone, please run the command below:
 > sudo docker-compose up -d --build gameshop

-To be able to run elasticsearch docker container on your machine and use Kibana for further analytics, please run the command below
+To be able to run filebeat and elasticsearch docker containers on your machine and use Kibana for further analytics, please run the command below
-(if not - just skip this command):
+(if not - just skip these commands):
+> sudo chown root compose-config/filebeat-config/filebeat.yml &&
+> sudo chmod go-w compose-config/filebeat-config/filebeat.yml

+> sudo chown -R 1000:1000 compose-config/elastic-data &&
 > sudo sysctl -w vm.max_map_count=262144

 To start the gameshop service and its monitoring-analytics services